 How often should you update your food truck menu design?

 To keep your menu fresh, relevant and profitable, you need to know how each item is performing and how it stacks up against your competition.
 Conduct an analysis of your menu every six to twelve months.

 During this evaluation, look at profitability analysis and competitive menu analysis and determine what works best and what isn’t working at all.
 Then make the proper adjustments so that your changes reflect your research.

 Comparing your food truck menu with that of your competitors also helps.
-It not only opens more doors towards pricing your menu, it offers you a solid foundation on how to measure your profits.
-Performing a cross analysis helps uncover strengths and weaknesses in your pricing plan, specifically in terms of the way your items are priced and presented.
+Not only does it open more doors towards pricing your menu, it offers a solid foundation on how to measure your profits.
+Performing a cross analysis helps uncover strengths and weaknesses in your pricing plan.
+Learn specifically in terms of the way your items are priced and presented.

 The Bottom Line

 We hope this article will help both new and existing mobile food operators maximize their businesses marketing plans by creating a food truck menu that shows who you are and coveys this with your current and prospective customers.